zeynepsturan/30-Days-Of-Python-TR/readme.md

 ![Python Scripting Shell](./images/opening_python_shell.png)

-The Python interactive shell is opened.
-Let us do some basic mathematical operations (addition, subtraction, multiplication, division, modulus,  exponential).

-Herhangi bir Python kodu yazmadan önce önce biraz matematik işlemi yapalım:
+Python interactive shell açıldı. Şimdi herhangi bir Python kodu yazmadan önce basit matematik işlemleri (toplama, çıkarma, çarpma, bölme, mod alma, üs alma) yapalım:

-- 2 + 3 is 5
+- 2 + 3 5'tir
-- 3 - 2 is 1
+- 3 - 2 1'dir
-- 3 \* 2 is 6
+- 3 \* 2 6'dır
-- 3 / 2 is 1.5
+- 3 / 2 1.5'tir
-- 3 ** 2 is the same as 3 * 3
+- 3 ** 2 ile 3 * 3 aynı şeydir

 In python we have the following additional operations:

 - 3 % 2 = 1 => which means finding the remainder
 - 3 // 2 = 1 => which means removing the remainder

-Let us change the above mathematical expressions to Python code.
+Şimdi yukarıdaki işlemleri Python koduna çevirelim.
 The Python shell has been opened and let us write a comment at the very beginning of the shell.

-A _comment_ is a part of the code which is not executed by python.
-So we can leave some text in our code to make our code more readable.
+_Yorumlar_ is a part of the code which is not executed by python.
+Yani kodumuzun daha okunaklı olması için açıklayıcı yorumlar bırakabiliriz.
 Python does not run the comment part.
-A comment in python starts with hash(#) symbol.
-This is how you write a comment in python
+Python'da yorumlar # sembolüyle başlar.
+Python'da yorumlar işte bu şekilde yazılır

 ```shell
  # yorumlar # işareti ile başlar